-- Place about 1 tbsp fresh thyme leaves thyme leaves in a small dish with the grated zest or 1 lemon.
-Squeeze the juice from the lemon and add to the dish with 5 tbsp olive oil.
-Add 1 tbsp honey and season with salt and pepper.
+- Place about 1 tablespoon fresh thyme leaves thyme leaves in a small dish with the grated zest or 1 lemon.
+Squeeze the juice from the lemon and add to the dish with 5 tablespoon olive oil.
+Add 1 tablespoon honey and season with salt and pepper.
 Whisk with a fork to combine.

 - When the potatoes are just cooked, drain well and return to the pan.
 Toss in the sliced spring onions and drizzle over the dressing.
 Toss to combine.

 - Serve immediately, or allow to cool.
 Garnish with a few sprigs of thyme.